endojs/endo/packages/ses/docs/guide.md

 like `Array.prototype.push`) and a global object.
 In a web browser, an iframe is a realm.
 In Node.js, a Node process is a realm.

+> Here is an easy to read document on [what is a realm in JavaScript](https://weizmangal.com/2022/10/28/what-is-a-realm-in-js/)

 For historical reasons, the ECMAScript specification requires primordials be mutable (`Array.prototype.push = yourFunction` is valid ECMAScript but not recommended).
 By using the Agoric SES shim and calling `lockdown()`, you can turn the